-But you need a dark night free of moonlight to see the eighth star of the Big Dipper.
-Once you’ve found the seven stars of the Big Dipper, look more carefully at the second star from the end of the Big Dipper’s handle.
-If your sky is dark enough, and your eyesight is good, you’ll see that this star, Mizar, has a nearby companion, called Alcor.
-After tonight, the moon will be rising later and later after dark, giving you more moon-free viewing time.
+If you have a dark night free of moonlight – like those coming up – you can see the eighth star of the Big Dipper.
+Look carefully at the second star from the end of the Dipper’s handle.
+With a dark sky and good eyesight, you’ll see that this star, Mizar, has a nearby companion, called Alcor.

 Click here and check the moonrise and moonset box to find out when the moon rises in your sky.